-So why are you telling me about all these other technologies if we're only going to be learning about ASP.NET you might be wondering?
-Hopefully you'll see a similarity between the technologies, and this will aid your understanding of ASP.NET.
+So why are we looking at all these other technologies if in this book we're only going to be learning about ASP.NET?
+Hopefully, you'll see a similarity between the technologies, and this will aid your understanding of ASP.NET.